packit/research/downstream/README.md

 In this document, I would like to take a look at the downstream part of the Fedora workflow and how we can automate it, namely:

-- from upstream to dist-git (already implemented, but still needs to be revisited)
+- from upstream to dist-git (already implemented, improvements are being worked on)
-- builds in Koji
+- builds in Koji (already implemented)
-- creating updates in Bodhi
+- creating updates in Bodhi (already implemented)

 For each step, I would like to cover the following structure: